-In the novel I just finished, “Someone You Can Trust”, black people and white people go to church together, pray together and study the Bible together.
+In the novel I just finished, “Someone They Can Trust”, black people and white people go to church together, pray together and study the Bible together.
 This should not be a big deal, given that the Bible presents a vision of God’s kingdom welcoming every single people group, but the U.S.A. has an abysmal record regarding racial equity, and our churches are mostly segregated.

 The black church has been a place of refuge and safety for generations of African Americans, so it’s understandable if they want their churches to stay segregated.
 There are many reasons why white churches are segregated – they may reflect the reality of all-white surroundings, they may not know how to go about being welcoming to people of color even if they want to, or they may contain outright racists.
 Or all of the above.